Rethinking Nonprofit Growth and Impact

 P.S.
 A quick note of thanks to our affiliates Airtable and Amazon who help keep this newsletter free.

-Join readers of The Ecosystem Builders Edge for tips, strategies, and resources to launch, grow, and sustain your innovation ecosystem.
+Join readers of Ecosystem Edge for tips, strategies, and resources to launch, grow, and sustain your innovation ecosystem.